Kon'e: Nara period (710–794)

 White has long symbolized purity and freedom from defilement, and even today, the ceremonial robes worn by the Emperor of Japan during the Daijōsai and Niinamesai are pure white.
-It is therefore inferred that the ceremonial attire of emperors during the Nara period consisted of undecorated white garments, which were inherited in later forms such as the hakuginu (帛衣, white silk robe) and gosai-fuku (御祭服, imperial ritual attire).
+It is therefore inferred that the ceremonial attire of emperors during the Nara period consisted of undecorated white garments, which were inherited in later forms such as the white silk robe (帛衣, hakuginu) and imperial ritual attire (御祭服, gosai-fuku).